 Disorders were more common among children living in lower-income households and children whose parents were in receipt of low-income benefits.
 Disorders were also more likely among children who had experienced challenging life situations, such as their parents separating or having financial difficulties.

 Children who had a mental disorder were twice as likely to have been bullied or cyberbullied in the previous year.
 They were also more likely to report that they had bullied or cyberbullied others, suggesting that both those being bullied, and the bullies themselves, may be in need of targeted support.

-Young people 14 to 19 years old who identified as lesbian, gay, bisexual, or other were more likely to have a mental disorder (34.9%) than those who identified as heterosexual (13.2%)
+Young people 14 to 19 years old who identified as LGBTQIA+ were more likely to have a mental disorder (34.9%) than those who identified as heterosexual (13.2%)

 Family and relationships